dpath2o/AFIM/MODELS/cice.md

 # Climatological Datasets

-The following external datasets are relevant to stand-alone [*CICE6*]{.spurious-link target="CICE Consortium"}.
+The following external datasets are relevant to stand-alone *CICE6*.
 Below is given information that is helpful to reference for this purpose.

 ## COREv2